FUEL4EP/HomeAutomation/AsksinPP_developments/libraries/avr_stl/README.md

 # avr_stl
-This is an implementation of a C++ standard library packaged as an Arduino library.
+This is an implementation of a C++ standard library packaged as an Arduino library (arduinoSTL).
 The library is based on the library from Mike Matera:

 https://github.com/mike-matera/ArduinoSTL

+**Changes are:**

+remove avr_stl/src/del_ops.cpp<br/>
+remove avr_stl/src/del_opvs.cpp

+for avoiding duplicated definitions

 ## Using printf() and scanf()
 The ArduinoSTL header file contains code to bind a serial port of your choice to